 Our pool was actually a product of my dad’s job – you see, my parents actually met at a ski and swim shop (shout out to Pelican Ski Shops in Whitehouse Station!) and my dad still works there to this day.
 When my brother and I were little, we would go into work with them and literally swim in the display pools all day. (again, the 90’s were magical.
 Can you imagine 10, unlocked, unfenced above ground pools at a store right off of a highway today?
 For display or otherwise.)
 My dad started a small business cleaning, maintaining and installing pools he sold, and when we were old enough for one he enlisted us to help him install one in our own backyard.

 Because of his job, my dad ended up learning a lot about pools and kids playing in them.
-He always knew about the cool pool toys before anyone else and would teach us fun games to keep us entertained the whole day.
-At some point, my dad compiled all of these games – learned, imagined, and researched – into a book.
-It never really went anywhere, but if you dig through his piles of life memorabilia you’ll find one or two copies, printed on folded cardstock in all of their clip art-filled glory lying around. (psst, that’s not my dad’s name, it’s a Seinfeld joke…)
+He always knew about the cool pool toys before anyone else and would teach us fun games to play in the pool to keep us entertained the whole day.
+At some point, my dad compiled all of these pool games – learned, imagined, and researched – into a book.
+It never really went anywhere, but if you dig through his piles of life memorabilia you’ll find one or two copies of his kids pool games book, printed on folded cardstock in all of their clip art-filled glory lying around. (psst, that’s not my dad’s name, it’s a Seinfeld joke…)

 I was talking to my dad about it recently and mentioned I’d like to go through one one of these days and share my favorites with all of you, and next thing I knew, this was sitting in my lap.
 It’s a masterpiece, I tell you.

-Summer Activities: 5 Pool Games Your Kids Will Love
+Summer Activities: 5 Kids Pool Games Everyone will Love

 Number of players: 3 or more